groundh0g/moreoncode.com/books/codecamps/ch01-brief-history.md

 In the case of components like the graphics system, however, the cost of abstraction is much greater.
 Updating millions of pixels every second requires a lot of CPU power, even when using native code.
 Thanks to advances in graphics hardware, a lot of that graphics processing can be offloaded to the graphics card itself by way of specialized programs that run on a secondary CPU that’s embedded on the graphics card known as the graphics processing unit (GPU).
 By running these specialized routines on the GPU, your application is only responsible for coordinating the efforts of the GPU and for shuffling required data to and from graphic memory.

-The MonoGame Framework includes a set of managed libraries that provides access to these advanced hardware features using a technology known as OpenGL.
-Whereas DirectX is a technology that is tied to Microsoft platforms such as Windows, Windows Phone, Zune, and the Xbox 360 game console, OpenGL provides the same abstractions to graphics hardware, in a cross-platform API (which happens to include support for the various flavors of Windows).
+The MonoGame Framework includes a set of managed libraries that provides access to these advanced hardware features using OpenGL or DirectX.
+DirectX is a technology that is tied to Microsoft platforms such as Windows, Windows Phone, Zune, and Xbox game console, OpenGL provides the same abstractions to graphics hardware, in a cross-platform API (which happens to include support for the various flavors of Windows).
 As with DirectX, OpenGL provides APIs and underlying device drivers that are highly optimized for performance.

 In addition to the graphics hardware, the MonoGame Framework supports input devices and audio via managed wrappers to the underlying native APIs.

-*MENTION CONTENT PIPELINE HERE?*

 The .NET Framework is fast becoming the leading platform for developing general-purpose Windows applications that run on the desktop, the web, and mobile devices.
 The MonoGame Framework relies on .NET Framework components like the Common Language Runtime and the core class libraries, but the MonoGame Framework has been specifically designed and optimized (based on XNA 4.x APIs) for developing games.